 What happened to Manasseh in the Bible?

-Manasseh was one of the 12 clans of Israel that in scriptural times included individuals of Israel.
+Manasseh was one of the 12 clans of Israel that, in scriptural times, included individuals of Israel.
 The tribe of Manasseh got comfortable focal Palestine-some toward the east, some toward the west of the Jordan River.

-As a component of the Kingdom of Israel, the regions of Manasseh and Ephraim were vanquished by the Assyrian Empire, and the clan was banished; the way of their exile prompted their further history to be lost.
+As a component of the Kingdom of Israel, the regions of Manasseh and Ephraim were defeated by the Assyrian Empire, and the clan was banished; the way of their exile prompted their further history to be lost.

 Ephraim and Manasseh were both given place among the clans due to the courage of their dad, Joseph.
-The two children have various favors from God and both play an alternate part to play in the second happening to Jesus Christ.
+The two children have various favors from God, and both play an alternate part to play in the second happening to Jesus Christ.